AtomLinter/linter-swiftlint/README.md

 This linter plugin for [Linter](https://github.com/AtomLinter/Linter) provides an interface to SwiftLint's styling advice.
 Used with files that have the `Swift` syntax.

 ## Installation
-Linter package must be installed in order to use this plugin.
-If Linter is not installed, please follow the instructions [here](https://github.com/AtomLinter/Linter).

 As well, install [SwiftLint](https://github.com/realm/SwiftLint).